WAS £822. Accommodation only. Flights and transfers on request.5 nights for £450 per person - Departing Saturday 23 December 2017 - Catered chalet

 View on map

 There's not another chalet on the slopes in Arc 2000, the location does not get better.
 Sat on the beginner friendly pistes means the chalet is accessible to all ski abilities, even if you don't ski it's just 100 metres from the centre of town.
 You will have to walk across the piste however so make sure you bring some snow suitable footwear.
 The Saint Jacques chairlift is just below the chalet so you can ski down to the lift each morning.
-There is also a skidoo with a trailer to bring your luggage to the chalet and the staff may be able to ferry you about on it if you're lucky.
-Not a bad little perk.
+There is also a skidoo with a trailer to bring your luggage to the chalet or depending on your arrival/departure time the staff can also transport your luggage by sleigh (As the chalet is in the middle of the piste we can only operate the skidoo at certain times of the day).

 Ski regionParadiski area